BuddhaNexus/segmented-sanskrit/README.md

 NOTE:
-Files in new_segmented_files are those currently used in Buddhanexus.
+Files in segmented_files are those currently used in Buddhanexus.
 These are converted from html.

-The folder segmented_files_buddhist_from_html holds the jsons of the Buddhist texts that are derived directly from HTML to JSON conversion from Gretil HTML
+Further sources come from SuttaCentral.net (sf and uvs files)

+The checked_jsons are manually checked Gretil files.
+They use verse numbers as segment numbers and are therefore more accurate than the machine-created files.